wijnandb/15-a-day/content/posts/setting-up-amazon-s3-for-user-uploaded-files-on-django-heroku.md

 The application is hosted on Heroku with Whitenoise installed, but that doesn't support uploaded content.
 The advice is to use Amazon S3.
 So, assuming I will do this more often in the future, I decided to take notes.
 You are looking at them :smiley:.

 First of all, I need to create an S3 bucket.
 That shouldn't be too hard, although I have some trouble unnderstanding the implications of choosing the access level (I chose Allow *all* public access) and encryption (*on*).
-For this specific purpose I also chose the option of "Object lock", meaning an uploaded docuemnt can not be overwritten.
+For this specific purpose I also chose the option of "Object lock", meaning an uploaded document can not be overwritten.

 I am adviced to use *django-storages* and since I chose Amazon S3 as a storage location, I will need *S3Boto3Storage* as well.